 Let us take stock.
 Having approached logic from a truth-theoretic perspective and adopted a holistic foundational methodology, we have shown how the resources generated by this perspective and methodology make a highly explanatory account of logic possible.
 The account we have focused on begins with an analysis of the function of logic in a central facet of humans' cognitive life, namely the search for knowledge of the world.
-The account characterizes this function using a notion of truth that is centered on agreement with the world, namely, a correspondence notion (which it frees from superfluous traditional encumbrances).
-The account grounds logic in a particular type of law governing the world, formal law, a type of law that, that, due to its formality, has sufficient generality and modal force to ground logical inferences.
+The account characterizes this function using a notion of truth that is centered on agreement with the world, namely, a correspondence notion (free from superfluous traditional encumbrances).
+The account grounds logic in a particular type of law governing the world, formal law, a type of law that, due to its formality, has sufficient generality and modal force to ground logical inferences.
 These special traits of formal laws have the power to explain other characteristics of logic as well.
 Let us now turn to some of these.

-6. Topic Neutrality, Basicness, and (Quasi-) Apriority
+3.6.
+Topic neutrality, basicness, and (quasi-) apriority

 Topic Neutrality.
-The generality of logic, as explained above, includes topic neutrality.
-The generality of logic includes applicability to all areas of knowledge and their topics.
-This is just topic neutrality.
+The generality of logic, as explained above, includes applicability to all areas of knowledge and their topics.
+This is tantamount to topic neutrality.

 Basicness.
-Logic, on the present account, is not basic in the foundationalist sense (according to which basic items of knowledge can partake in the justification/explanation of other items of knowledge but no items of knowledge can partake in their justification/ explanation).
-But the formality of logic explains a different sense in which logic is basic.
+Logic, on the present account, is not basic in the foundationalist sense (according to which basic items of knowledge can partake in the justification/explanation of other items of knowledge but no items of knowledge can partake in their justification/explanation).
+The formality of logic explains the basicness of logic in a different sense.
 Since the scope of formal laws is larger (in the inclusion sense) than the scope of other laws, the scope of logic, which is grounded in these laws, is larger than that of other disciplines.
 Accordingly, logic applies to all other disciplines, but they do not apply to it.
 In particular, logic applies to all empirical sciences, but their laws do not apply to it.
-In this sense, logic is more basic than the empirical sciences.24
+In this sense, logic is more basic than the empirical sciences.27